 I agree.
 I gave the best single plane lesson of my life the other day.
 It was magical.
-During the lesson I quantitatively showed how a shorter backswing produced more speed than a longer backswing.
+During the lesson, I quantitatively showed how a shorter backswing produced more speed than a longer backswing.
 The backswing is a rotational movement.
-During this motion the club is accumulating speed.
-The rotation of the torso pulls the arms thorough impact.
+During this motion, the club is accumulating speed.
+The rotation of the torso pulls the arms through impact.
 The arms then release the club through impact.
 At least that is the way efficient golf swings work.

 During my magnificent lesson, I answered a common conundrum – that students mistakenly think a longer backswing produces more speed.
 It just isn’t true.
 Now, using 3D motion analysis, I can prove it.